Open hardware · in active development prototype v0.8.0

 Nearby traffic awareness

-Receives 1090 MHz ADS-B / Mode-S signals, tracks up to 64 targets at once, and resolves each aircraft against an embedded identity database for callsign, airline, country, and type.
+Receives 1090 MHz ADS-B / Mode-S signals via the on-board IFA antenna, tracks up to 64 targets at once, resolves each aircraft against an embedded identity database, and renders them on a 360° traffic radar with relative altitude.

 Local flight recording

-Writes raw flight and traffic data simultaneously via UART, rotating LittleFS on-device storage, and BLE raw streaming — no internet connection or cloud dependency required.
+Writes raw flight and traffic data simultaneously via UART, rotating LittleFS or MicroSD on-device storage (about 1 GiB retention), and BLE raw streaming — no internet connection or cloud dependency required.

-Drives a 2.4″ transflective display at ~30 FPS with a G1000-style attitude indicator, heading/HSI, altitude tape, ground speed, vertical speed, and live ADS-B target count.
+Drives a 2.4″ transflective display at ~30 FPS with a G1000-style attitude indicator, heading/HSI, BMP388 barometric altitude tape with adjustable QNH, GPS ground speed, and vertical speed.

 Pairs with Pilot Kit

-Exposes four BLE GATT characteristics — Traffic, Heartbeat, Raw, and Time Sync — so the Pilot Kit App can pull traffic, flight state, and timestamps for richer logs and replay.
+Streams GDL90 Ownship, Traffic, Heartbeat, Raw, and Time Sync over BLE GATT, so the Pilot Kit App can pull traffic, own-ship state, and precise timestamps for richer logs and replay.

 Hardware